 1. Good first call resolution helps retain customers.

-The spillover effects from an unresolved customer complaint or issue are too threatening to ignore -- 82% of customers leave a company because of a bad service experience.
+The spillover effects from an unresolved customer complaint or issue are too threatening to ignore — 67% of customers list poor customer service as their primary reason for churning.

 2. It can change the mind of a dissatisfied customer.

 If you can address the concerns of a customer in a swift and friendly way, you might be able to turn a potential detractor into a possible promoter for your business.